sanyokkua/cross_game_py/README.md

 - ./create_venv.sh - helper script to create venv and activate it.
 Testend only on Mac OS

 ## How to build and install

-Requires installed Python and Poetry.
+Requires to be installed Python and Poetry.

 1. Create Virtual Environment in order to install packages locally, without installing packages globally
 ```Shell